 Email 2: The story.

-Include your personal story and why you created the business that you’re in today.
-This gives them the opportunity to connect with your mission on a deeper level and allows the reader to get to know, like and trust you.
+Include your personal story and why you created your business.
+This gives people the opportunity to connect with your mission on a deeper level and helps them to get to know, like and trust you.

 Email 3: The hot tips.